top of page

 What does this mean for employers?

-3 out of 10 working parents quit their jobs, reduce hours or turn down promotions every year due to childcare issues.
+3 out of 10 working parents quit their jobs, reduce hours or turn down job opportunities every year due to childcare issues.

 12